docs

 Can I rollback a deployment?

 Yes!
 You can rollback by deploying a previous version of your code.
-Simply revert your changes in Git and push, or manually deploy a specific commit hash. deployra maintains deployment history for easy reference and rollback operations.
+Revert your changes in Git and push, or manually deploy a specific commit hash.
+Deployra maintains deployment history for easy reference and rollback operations.

 How does zero-downtime deployment work?